wind-press/windpress/README.md

 ### Features

-- ✅&nbsp; **Easy to use**: Simplified and intuitive settings to get you up and running quickly.
+- ✅ **Easy to use**: Simplified and intuitive settings to get you up and running quickly.
-- 🥰&nbsp; **Customizable Configuration**: Comes with a default Tailwind CSS configuration, which can be customized to fit your needs.
+- 🥰 **Customizable Configuration**: Comes with a default Tailwind CSS configuration, which can be customized to fit your needs.
-- ⚡️&nbsp; **Lightweight and blazingly fast**: Built on top of WordPress REST API.
+- ⚡️ **Lightweight and blazingly fast**: Built on top of WordPress REST API.
 It has a small footprint and won't slow down your site.
-- 📦&nbsp; **Compile on the browser.
+- 📦 **Compile on the browser.
 No server is required**: Generate the final CSS file in the browser without server-side tools.
 None of your data is transferred over the network.

 ### Integrations